cjsauer/aws-amplify-cljs/README.md

 endpoint inside of the [./awsmobilejs/backend/cloud-api/sampleLambda][4] directory.

+Try entering a username into the input field and clicking the submit button.
+You should see your username logged to the console.
+This demonstrates our ability to depend on _local React component libraries_ and use them in ClojureScript applications.
+In this case, under the `react-lib/` directory is an NPM package written by Gabriel called [test-idea][10].
+The ClojureScript front-end requires this package and then mounts its example form to the DOM, passing in event handlers and other properties.

 The code for the home page is at [./src/aws_amplify_cljs/core.cljs][6].
 You can see that there are calls to both the [API][8] and [Analytics][9] modules of AWS Amplify.